sunarya-thito/canvas/README.md

 -

 ## TODO
+- [ ] Anchor point for flexible child is at center
+- [ ] Anchor point for absolute child is at top left
-- [ ] Fix reparent cancel causes order of the dragged target messed up
+- [ ] When rotating absolute child, also rotate the position
-- [ ] When reparenting to flex, add as flexible object (do not reparent, just create 50% ghost)